data-henrik/security-advisor-notifications/README.md

 After setting up everything to receive a notification and to post it as message to Slack, now it is time to create and configure a notification channel in IBM Cloud Security Advisor:
 1. In the browser, navigate to [**Notification channels** in the Security Advisor](https://cloud.ibm.com/security-advisor#/notifications).
 2. Click **Add notification channel**.
 Fill in name, description, etc. For webhook, use the URL obtained in step 3 above.
 Add the ending `.json` to that URL to indicate the runtime that JSON data will be processed.
 3. Click on **(Advanced) Select alert source and finding type** to filter events for which to receive notifications.
-You can pick from built-in and partner providers, the Configuration Advisor and [custom findings](https://github.com/data-henrik/security-advisor-findings).
+You can pick from built-in and partner providers, the Config Advisor and [custom findings](https://github.com/data-henrik/security-advisor-findings).
 4. Once done, click **Save**.
 This concludes the setup.

 ![Edit notification channel](screenshots/SecurityAdvisor_EditChannel.png)